wkumler/CV/README.md

 ## Conference Proceedings

+- **W. Kumler** & A.E.
+Ingalls.
+Databases are a speedy, small, and simple solution for mass-spectrometry data storage and access.
+  Upcoming presentation at the *2025 Annual International Conference of the Metabolomics Society*, Prague, Czechia.
+- P. Louail, **W. Kumler**, P. Vangeenderhuysen, C. Brunius, M.
+  Witting, S. Neumann, RforMassSpectrometry contributors & J. Rainer. xcms at 20 and still in Peak form: Now anchoring a complete ecosystem for metabolomics data preprocessing and analysis.
+Upcoming presentation at the *2025 Annual International Conference of the Metabolomics Society*, Prague, Czechia.
+- **W. Kumler**, L.T.
+Carlson & A.E.
+Ingalls plus the PARAGON team.
+  Differences in <sup>15</sup>N use by source during the PARAGON cruise in the NPSG.
+Presented as a poster at the *2024 Simons Collaboration on Ocean Processes and Ecology*, New York, NY.
 - J. Rainer, P. Louail, A. Vicini, R. Gine, J. Badia, M. Stravs, M.
   Garcia-Aloy, C. Huber, L. Salzer, J. Stanstrup, N. Shahaf, C.
   Panse, T. Naake, **W. Kumler**, P. Vangeenderhuysen, C. Brunius, H.